 Mumbles coastal protection project

-We plan to upgrade and refurbish the Mumbles coastal sea defences.
+We're upgrading and refurbishing the Mumbles coastal sea defences.

-The aim is to reduce the risk of flooding to homes and businesses that are increasingly threatened by rising sea levels brought about by climate change.
+The work will reduce the risk of flooding to homes and businesses that are increasingly threatened by rising sea levels brought about by climate change.

-Funding for new defences has been secured from the Welsh Government - and we want the thoughts of the public, business and others to help shape this significant project.
+Funding for new defences was secured from the Welsh Government - and we are pleased that the thoughts of the public, business and others helped to shape this significant project.